burlachenkok/json_processing/README.md

 This is a python script for some usefull manipulation with JSON data.
 I tested this application with Python 2.7*.
 This script should be used in the way that it is console user interface program:

+# Features
+Goal is to handle several usefull things for text JSON representaion which can be considered as hierarchical representaion of data:

+[1] extract some variable from JSON object by path
+[2] extract some variable from JSON object by path and evaluated arbitarily Python expression on this variable.
+To reference to variable use "value" in your expression
+[3] delete some variable from JSON object by path
+[4] set some variable to specific value if previously variable was contained within JSON object [5] set some variable to specific value if previously variable was not contained within JSON object

 # Input format

 Input is reading from stdin as it's a textfile in format: